What is bronchiolitis?

 Bronchiolitis cannot be prevented in most cases since the viruses that cause it are highly prevalent and difficult to avoid.
 You can reduce the chance of your child catching the virus by:

-- washing your hands regularly after every meal
+- washing your hands regularly before every meal

 - not smoking in the home